Let's talk about sex baby. Let's talk about you and me. No, for real, let's talk about sex.

 Positions for Fatigue

 Because it’s not just chronic pain, but also chronic fatigue that can make intimacy difficult.
 Chronic fatigue can sometimes accompany chronic pain; however, it is also a stand along medical problem that can be very debilitating.
-Here are some positions that may help you and your partner and can also be experimented with by those who have chronic pain.
+The position you have sex in can make a big difference.
+Here are some positions that I suggest which may help you and your partner and can also be experimented with by those who have chronic pain.

 Edge of the Bed